spring-attic/spring-gemfire-examples/README.md

 * gateway - Demonstrates how to use and configure a WAN Gateway
 * server-failover - Demonstrates how GemFire handles server down situations
 * locator-failover - Demonstrates how GemFire handles locator down situations

+# Running The Examples

+This project is built with gradle and each example may be run with gradle or within your Java IDE.
+If you are using Eclipse or SpringSource Tool Suite, go to the directory where you downloaded this project and type:

+        gradle eclipse

+If you are using IDEA,

+        gradle idea

+Detailed instructions for each example may be found in its own README file.